Moeen Ali fined by ICC for using unauthorised drying spray on his bowling hand

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

-It was an unwanted birthday present for Moeen, who turned 36 on Sunday and is making his comeback to Test cricket after almost a two-year absence.

-Moeen has played exclusively white-ball cricket since September 2021 but answered Ben Stokes’ SOS earlier this month after first-choice spinner Jack Leach went down with a back injury.
+Moeen has played exclusively in white-ball formats since September 2021 but answered Ben Stokes’ SOS this month after first-choice spinner Jack Leach went down with a stress fracture of the lower back.

-His fortunes fluctuated with the ball on Saturday as he ousted Travis Head before snaring Cameron Green with a beauty, castling his fellow all-rounder through the gate with a viciously turning delivery.

-He also conceded 124 runs in 29 overs while there were question marks about the condition of his bowling fingers afterwards, which have given him trouble in the past – most notably when he cut his index digit ahead of the 2017-18 Ashes, a tour where he struggled.
+He sent down 29 overs on Saturday, taking the top-order wickets of Travis Head and Cameron Green, who was cleaned up through the gate with a jaffa, but bowling to aggressive fields and leaking 124 runs.

+There was some concern at how the step-up in intensity might affect Moeen’s susceptible spinning finger – which he cut five years ago in Australia, where he took just five wickets at an average of 115.